Follow our detailed guide and learn how to install a floor heating system for a basement with Luxury Vinyl Tile flooring.

 When WarmlyYours floor heating systems are installed on a concrete slab, we strongly recommend adding a layer of insulation to the slab prior to installing the radiant floor heating system, since the slab will always act as a “heat sink.”
 Some of the heat that would otherwise be transferred to the flooring surface will remain in the slab, causing the floor’s surface temperature to be considerably lower.
 This is true with any floor heating system.
 Adding insulation on top of the slab and beneath any floor heating system will allow a greater percentage of the heat generated to transfer to the flooring surface.
 This leads to greater efficiency and therefore faster warm up times, higher expected surface temperatures, and lower energy usage.

-WarmlyYours offers 2 different insulating underlayments: CeraZorb and cork.
-CeraZorb is a synthetic cork material and has twice the R-value of cork.
-Due to its higher level of thermal resistance, CeraZorb is the underlayment that we typically suggest for installing floor heating on top of a slab.
+WarmlyYours offers 2 different insulating underlayments: ThermalSheet and cork.
+ThermalSheet is a synthetic cork material and has twice the R-value of cork.
+Due to its higher level of thermal resistance, ThermalSheet is the underlayment that we typically suggest for installing floor heating on top of a slab.

-Cork is an economical alternative to CeraZorb.
-It is made of natural materials and is also a bit thicker than CeraZorb.
+Cork is an economical alternative to ThermalSheet.
+It is made of natural materials.

 Verify dimensions on plan match the location’s actual dimensions.
 Prepare the subfloor to be clean and free of debris.
 Use the included custom design or cut & turn sheet to plot your path beginning closest to the thermostat location and utilizing a wire down/mesh up configuration as much as possible.
 Following the design, cut the fiberglass mesh with scissors to create “panels”.
 Position the panels around fixtures using cuts and turns to accommodate the system design layout and proper room coverage.
 NEVER cut the heating wires, cut the mesh only.